 There’s nothing wrong with being old-fashioned and buying a physical book for your adventure.
-There are plenty of options, like this one that highlights all 62 National Parks.
+There are plenty of options, including this one that highlights all 62 national parks.
 With need-to-know information, helpful advice and actionable itineraries, you’ll find hidden gems and tips for exploring.
 Also, if you want to lean in to being flexible and letting the planet guide you, Patil suggests downloading online apps like Roadtrippers, which does a great job guiding you to hidden spots when on a road trip.

 $49.99 $33.99 at Amazon

 On your road trip packing list, include a portable phone charger just to be safe.
 “In addition to the charging port in your vehicle, always carry a portable power bank/charger — a must these days as audio/video and GPS drains battery power quickly,” Patil says.
 This option won our title as the best overall portable charger and has the strength to fully charge an iPhone 11 two and a half times.
 Plus, it’s super compact, so it won’t take up much room in your bags.

 Be prepared to be offline

 One of the reasons road trips are becoming more popular is because they permit us to largely disconnect from the digital world.
 With both remote work still commonplace and endless Netflix and Hulu shows at hand, it’s easy to feel like your senses are engaged 24/7.
 You may crave the serenity of nature, but you also might be shocked when you don’t have service for hours — particularly when you worry you may need it.